FrankasProjects/cloud-native-reliability-deployment/Deployment/Reliability/Autoscaling/ClusterAutoscaler/readme.md

 ## Cleanup

-1. Delete application
+1. Delete application via ``kubectl delete -f TeaStore\teastore-alb.yaml`` from within the baseline architecture directoy.
-2. Run ``bash shutdown-autoscaler.sh`` and enter the name of the cluster (eks-cluster)
+2. Run ``bash shutdown-autoscaler.sh`` and enter the name of the cluster (eks-cluster).
 3. Delete Cluster: ``Terraform destroy`` confirm with ``yes``.
 This may take up to 20 min.

-https://aws.plainenglish.io/cluster-autoscaler-amazon-eks-7ffaa24e5938 - part mit dne permissions in die arbeit